-The following table presents information with respect to purchases of common stock of the Company made during the three months ended March 31, 2015, by the Company or on behalf of the Company or any "affiliated purchaser" of the Company, as defined in Rule 10b-18(a)(3) under the Exchange Act.
+The following table presents information with respect to purchases of common stock of the Company made during the three months ended June 30, 2015, by the Company or on behalf of the Company or any "affiliated purchaser" of the Company, as defined in Rule 10b-18(a)(3) under the Exchange Act.

-Total Number of Shares • • • oroximate Dollar Value of Shares That May Yet Be Purchased Under the Plans or Period Purchased(1) per Share Programs Programs(2) 1/1/15 - 1/31/15 0 N/A 0 \$ 14,000,000 2/1/15 - 2/28/15 679 \$ 23.65 0 \$ 14,000,000 3/1/15 - 3/31/15 74,536 \$ 24.82 0 \$ 14,000,000 Total 75,215 \$ 24.81 0 \$ 14,000,000
+Period Total Number of Shares Purchased(1) Average Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs Approximate Dollar Value of Shares That May Yet Be Purchased Under the Plans or Programs(2)

+4/1/15 - 4/30/15 0 N/A 0 \$ 14,000,000

+5/1/15 - 5/31/15 7,984 \$ 25.94 0 \$ 14,000,000

+6/1/15 - 6/30/15 0 N/A 0 \$ 14,000,000

+Total 7,984 \$ 25.94 0 \$ 14,000,000

-- (1) The purchases in this column were shares repurchased by the Company to pay the exercise price in connection with so-called "stock swap exercises" related to the exercise of non-employee director stock options and to pay the tax withholding obligations related to the vesting of employee restricted stock awards. - On November 5, 2014, our Board of Directors authorized the repurchase of up to \$30.0 million of our outstanding common stock in open-market purchases, privately negotiated transactions, block trades, accelerated share repurchase transactions, tender offers or by any combination of such methods.
+(1) The purchases in this column were shares repurchased by the Company to pay the exercise price in connection with so-called "stock swap exercises" related to the exercise of non-employee director stock options and to pay the tax withholding obligations related to the vesting of employee restricted stock awards.

+(2) On November 5, 2014, the Company's Board of Directors authorized it to repurchase up to \$30.0 million of the Company's outstanding common stock in open-market purchases, privately negotiated transactions, block trades, accelerated share repurchase transactions, tender offers or by any combination of such methods.
 The authorization has no fixed expiration date.
+As part of the accelerated share repurchase ("ASR") program discussed below, the Company repurchased 758,143 shares of common stock on November 11, 2014 and 89,721 of common stock on July 8, 2015, the date that the ASR program was completed.
+As adjusted for the final ASR program settlement, \$10.0 million remained available for future repurchases under the current authorization.

 On November 11, 2014, the Company entered into an accelerated share repurchase program with Wells Fargo Bank, National Association.
-In connection with the agreement, the Company made an initial \$20.0 million payment to the bank and immediately received an initial delivery of 758,143 shares of its common stock with a fair value of \$16.0 million as of the purchase date.
-Effective as of the date of the initial share purchase, the transaction was accounted for as a share retirement, resulting in a reduction of common stock of less than \$0.1 million, additional paid-in capital of \$2.5 million, and retained earnings of \$13.5 million.
-The remaining \$4.0 million of the Company's initial payment was also reported as a reduction in retained earnings.
-Upon final settlement of the program, the Company may be entitled to receive additional shares of common stock, or, under certain circumstances specified in the program, the Company may be required to deliver shares or remit a settlement amount in cash, at the Company's option.
-The table above includes the initial payment of \$4.0 million to Wells Fargo in the "approximated dollar value of shares that may yet be purchased" column until the final delivery of shares which is expected to be completed at the latest in the fourth quarter of fiscal 2015.
+In connection with this agreement, the Company made a \$20.0 million payment to the bank and immediately received an initial delivery of 758,143 shares of its common stock with a fair value of \$16.0 million as of the purchase date.
+Effective as of the date of the initial share purchase, the transaction was accounted for as a share retirement, resulting in a reduction of common stock of less than \$0.1 million, additional paid-in capital of \$2.5 million and retained earnings of \$13.5 million.
+The remaining \$4.0 million of the Company's payment was also reported as a reduction in retained earnings.
+The specific number of shares that the Company ultimately purchased under the ASR agreement was based on the volume weighted average price ("VWAP") of the Company's common stock during the purchase period, less an agreed upon discount.
+In the aggregate the Company purchased 847,864 shares under the ASR program for an average price of \$23.59 per share.
+Based on the facts associated with the agreement, the forward contract is indexed to the Company's common stock and meets the U.S. GAAP requirements to be classified as permanent equity as of June 30, 2015.